Dozens missing, hundreds injured after deadly Taiwan quake

 Aftershocks could still be felt in Taipei, with more than 50 recorded, weather officials said.

-Most power has been restored after the quake, electricity utility Taipower said, with the island's two nuclear power stations unaffected.
+Most power had been restored after the quake, electricity utility Taipower said, with the island's two nuclear power stations unaffected.

-Taiwan's high-speed rail operator said no damage or injuries were reported on its trains, although services would be delayed as it made inspections.

-A major supplier of chips to Apple and Nvidia, Taiwan Semiconductor Manufacturing Co 2330.TW, said it had evacuated some fabrication plants and safety systems were operating normally.
+A major supplier of chips to Apple and Nvidia, Taiwan Semiconductor Manufacturing, said it had evacuated some fabrication plants and safety systems were operating normally.

 It said later its workers were safe and had returned to their workplaces shortly after the earthquake.
 It said impacted facilities were expected to resume production during the night.